KEY TAKEAWAYS

 How can employers create the best wellness-focused group health insurance plan in Canada?

 To build a successful wellness-focused group health insurance plan in Canada, employers must go beyond basic coverage.
-By understanding employee needs and integrating digital tools, they can create personalized, cost-effective plans that support total wellbeing.
+By combining employee insights with modern tools and strategic plan design, organizations can create cost-effective benefits that support physical, mental, and financial well-being.

 • Using employee feedback to guide plan design: Conducting regular employee surveys helps identify specific health, mental wellness, and financial concerns so employers can offer benefits people actually use